sythanhho/quotes/index.md

 > - Socrates
 >"The more you know, the more you realize you know nothing."
 > - Mae West
 >"You only live once, but if you do it right, once is enough."
+> - Franklin D. Roosevelt
+>"The only limit to our realization of tomorrow, will be our doubts of today."